usgs/geomag-web-absolutes/readme_dependency_install_specifics.md

    - All of the defaults should be sufficient for this.

-3. Install the latest release of
+3. Install the latest stable release of
    [Ruby (http://rubyinstaller.org/)](http://rubyinstaller.org/) for Windows, using the executable.

    - All of the defaults should be sufficient for this.
+   - You will probably need to add Ruby to your system `PATH` so that you can run `gem` commands.

 4. Install PHP, from zip.
    1. Download the appropriate zip file from http://windows.php.net/download/